High-Quality Entity Segmentation and Grounding: Introduction

-The main contributions of this work are as follows: \begin{compactitem} \item We propose GELLA, a framework for generalizable entity grounding with a long caption.
-We leverage an LMM to extract semantic nouns and a class-agnostic segmentation model to generate entity masks.
-Then we correlate these results with the proposed ResoBlend and association modules. \item We adopt a strategy of encoding entity segmentation masks into a colormap, enabling the preservation of fine-grained predictions from high-resolution masks.
-This strategy allows us to extract visual features from low-resolution images using a CLIP vision encoder, significantly reducing computational costs. \item Extensive experiments on panoptic narrative grounding, referring expression segmentation, and panoptic segmentation demonstrate the effectiveness of the proposed method.
-Given its flexibility to accept multi-modal inputs, GELLA can consistently leverage state-of-the-art single-modal methods. \end{compactitem}
+\item Based on the results of the entity segmentation from CropFormer, the ESG pipeline further utilize proposed GELLA module for generalizable entity grounding with a user prompt.
+Specifically, we leverage an LLM to associate semantic nouns in the caption with class-agnostic entity segmentation masks using two single-modal encoders and two dual-modal decoders.
+We have a colormap encoder that enables the preservation of fine-grained predictions from high-resolution masks.
+This encoder allows us to extract visual features from low-resolution images using a CLIP vision encoder, significantly reducing computational costs.
+Extensive experiments of the ESG on panoptic narrative grounding, referring expression segmentation, open/closed panoptic segmentation, and open-vocabulary segmentation demonstrate the effectiveness of the proposed method.
+Given its flexibility to accept multimodal input, ESG can consistently leverage state-of-the-art single-modal methods. \end{itemize}

+\textbf{Difference from our conference paper.} This manuscript is an extension to the high-quality entity segmentation paper~\cite{qi2023high} that was presented in ICCV 2023.
+While the CropFormer was first introduced in our ICCV paper, this work focuses on ground CropFormer’s segmentation results using the extended ESG pipeline.
+The ESG pipeline achieves its grounding objectives through proposed GELLA module: it generates image captions, extracts semantic nouns from these captions, and associates these nouns with the segmentation masks produced by CropFormer.
+The decoupled pipeline between CropFomer and GELLA offers several advantages over joint training pipelines for multiple tasks.
+First, CropFormer ensures high-quality entity segmentation results, which can then be encoded into the GELLA model for effective grounding.
+Second, GELLA remains highly flexible and can process mask inputs from any segmentation framework, not just CropFormer.

+Moreover, the design proposed in the GELLA module, including the two single-modal encoders and two dual-modal decoders, is the key component to grounding in the ESG pipeline.
+Specifically, the encoders include a lightweight backbone, e.g., MobileNetV2~\cite{sandler2019mobilenetv2}, to process segmentation colormaps and the CLIP vision backbone to handle low-resolution images.
+These encoders are computationally efficient due to the usage of lightweight backbones and low-resolution images.
+In decoding, the mask decoder integrates visual and colormap features to generate entity visual embeddings for mask reconstruction.
+Meanwhile, the large language model's text decoder extracts semantic nouns from the caption and outputs the corresponding text embeddings.
+These visual and text embeddings facilitate the association process in the association module.
+We note that such a design differs significantly from other pooling-based works that can encode global context instead of local features for grounding.